miketoth/toth-games/content/posts/generating-cards.md

 If you are not a seasoned programmer, the idea of writing code to make cards from the data in your spreadsheet may seem daunting.
 However, if you are bogged down by making tweaks to your prototype and already willing to make the investment to learn some sort of digital tool, you might as well learn a tool that will continue grow with you.
 For your earliest prototypes, the "code" necessary to get started is minimal - just copy the examples and make a few tweaks.
 I think [Squib](https://squib.rocks/), written in [Ruby](https://www.ruby-lang.org/en/) is a great tool for the job.

-This is not to say that you can't do great work with a WYSIWYG editor.
+This is not to say that you can't do great work with a what-you-see-is-what-you-get editor.
 Many real published games have been built with tools like [nanDECK](http://www.nandeck.com/), or no tools at all.
 I've tried these approaches and found that having the flexibiltiy, documentation, and power of a standard programming language saved me the most time.

 There are some other benefits to using a prorgramming language to generate your cards.
 Most major languages are cross-platform, so you can easily work on any operating system.
 It is also very handy to have a code-based representation of your cards in case you want to mathematically analyze your game (see future posts!).
 You can write tests to verify behavior and check everything into soure control.
 The ability to easily define different card generation modes is of surprising utility; you can generate cards for a printer, for the computer, with certain text removed, with color, etc.